General Markovian Equation for Scalar Fields in a Slowly Evolving Background: A simple example

-As already discussed after Eq.~\eqref{Pi_varphi_Def}, $\Gamma_\varphi^{[1]}$ originates from non-local diagrams that would also be present in the equilibrium limit in a static background.
+\paragraph{Parametric dependence and interpretation.} As already discussed after Eq.~\eqref{Pi_varphi_Def}, $\Gamma_\varphi^{[1]}$ originates from non-local diagrams that also appear in the linear regime, i.e., when neglecting the feedback of $\varphi$ on the propagators.
 By using finite temperature cutting rules, these diagrams can be interpreted in terms of elementary processes, in particular scatterings with quasiparticles in the plasma.
 The rate at which these scatterings occur grows with temperature because the density of scattering partners increases with $T$, and also because the effect of induced transitions leads to an enhancement of the rate when the final states are highly occupied.
-The rate further grows with $h^2$ because the scattering cross section is proportional to $h$.
-The result \eqref{Gammasun_small_Meta} exhibits all these features, as one would expect from the general discussion after Eq.~\eqref{Pi_varphi_Def}, and is fully consistent with what one may expect from linear response theory.
+In Eq.~\eqref{GainLoss1} this can be seen by noting that the Kubo-Martin-Schwinger relation in thermal equilibrium implies $\Delta^<(p)=-i f_B(p_0) \Delta^-(p)$ and $\Delta^>(p)=-i(1 + f_B(p_0))\Delta^-(p)$, allowing to interpret the terms in \eqref{GainLoss1} as gain and loss terms with distribution functions $f_B$ and $(1 + f_B)$ for particles in the initial and final states, respectively.
+The rate further grows with $h^2$ because the scattering amplitude is proportional to $h$.
+The result \eqref{Gammasun_small_Meta} exhibits all these features, as one would expect from the general discussion after Eq.~\eqref{Pi_varphi_Def}.